Updated March 24, 2023

 Main Components of Data Science

-The main components or process are as follows:
+The main components or processes are as follows:

 This step involves sampling and transformation of data in which we check the observations (rows) and features (columns) and remove the noise by using statistical methods.
 This step is also used to check the relationship among various features(columns) in the data set; by the relationship, we mean whether the features(columns) are dependent on each other or independent of each other, whether there are missing values data or not.
 So basically, the data is transformed and readied for further use.
 Hence this is one of the most time-consuming steps.